Actindo-AG/Documentation/Webhooks/UserInterface/01_Webhooks.md

     Click the *Event* drop-down list and select the checkboxes at the events that should trigger the sending of webhook messages.
 This field is required.

 - *Worker*
     Click the *Worker* drop-down list to select the worker who are to be used to process the webhook.
 The list displays all available workers.
-For detailed information, see [Create worker](../Integration/03_ManageWorkers.md#create-worker).
-This field is not required.
+For detailed information, see [Create worker](../Integration/03_ManageWorkers.md#create-worker). <!---Ich nehme an, dass es gefüllt sein muss, um einen Webhook zu aktivieren >prüfen, wenn UI da.-->

 - [CANCEL]
     Click this button to cancel creating a webhook.